 Doune Castle may look strangely familiar, even to those who have never visited before.
 It depends on your taste in films: Doune Castle is a place of pilgrimage for Monty Python fans from all over the world who come to see the place where they filmed parts of Monty Python and the Holy Grail.
-For a more recent generation it also stood in for the fictional Castle Leoch in the TV adaptation of the "Outlander" novels.
+There are even coconut shells available in the reception for visitor to borrow to provide a Monty Python soundtrack to their visit.
+For a more recent generation Doune Castle also stood in for the fictional Castle Leoch in the TV adaptation of the Outlander novels, and was one of several locations used to recreate Winterfell for the pilot episode of Game of Throne.

 It also has other, more traditional, claims to fame.
 Doune Castle was built at the end of the 1300s for Robert Stewart, Duke of Albany (see our Historical Timeline).
 The exact date of construction is not known and it is believed that the end result is not exactly what was originally planned.
 But the combination of buildings that emerged met all the military and domestic requirements of a royal castle.